 He’s someone who doesn’t want – or get enough — credit for downtown’s resurgence, but it actually began with his Riverfront Residences and Shops in 2010.

-In addition to Channel Properties Real Estate, DiSimoni also owns and operates Channel Lumber, a Richmond-based company that has served the Bay Area for over 50 years.
+In addition to Channel Properties Real Estate, DeSimoni also owns and operates Channel Lumber, a Richmond-based company that has served the Bay Area for over 50 years.

 The Napa resident takes great pride in his “dual citizenship” role as a key stakeholder of both communities and has made a point to introduce me to many positive people and things going on in a place known to carry a very tough reputation.